Skip to content

 multiqc -n 045_r_multiqc_mouseMT_mapped_trimmed.html -f --title mapped_trimmed 044_d_STAR_map_trimmed/

-it can also be found in the cluster at /shared/data/Solutions/mouseMT/045_s_multiqc_mouseMT_mapped_trimmed.sh
+it can also be found in the server at /data/Solutions/mouseMT/045_s_multiqc_mouseMT_mapped_trimmed.sh

 ADDITIONAL : pseudo-aligning with salmon